 When creating a new page, you are presented with a modal of all configured page creation patterns.
 From the modal, you can choose a pattern as a starting point for the page’s design with a single click.
 Don’t need a pattern?
 Close the modal, and you are back to a blank canvas.

 While WordPress 6.0 first introduced page creation patterns, the implementation was incomplete.
 They were only available to pages, not posts or custom post-types.
-WordPress 6.1 (November 2022) will expand this functionality to all post-types and let you specify which patterns should be displayed based on the type of content that is being created.
+WordPress 6.1 expanded this functionality to all post-types and lets you specify which patterns should be displayed based on the content being created.

-We will explore this expanded functionality using the Gutenberg plugin, but first, we must discuss how to register this type of pattern.
+We will explore this expanded functionality, but first, we must discuss how to register this type of pattern.

 This article does not cover all the nuances of pattern registration, only those specific to page creation patterns.
 For general information, you can learn more by visiting the Block Editor Handbook.

-Registering a page creation pattern is virtually the same as any normal block pattern.
+Registering a page creation pattern is virtually identical to any normal block pattern.
 You just need to apply an additional property.
 However, there are two ways to register patterns in WordPress, and the implementation of pattern properties is slightly different depending on your method.

 The first method uses the function

 register_block_pattern() and can be applied in both themes and plugins.
 To build a page creation pattern, you must include the property

 blockTypes, which accepts an array of block names.
 As discussed in the contextual patterns article, the

 blockTypes property tells WordPress that the pattern is associated with the provided blocks.